If you created it or discovered it, you can share it at RISE.

 Communicating your ideas clearly, quickly, and concisely is a key element of RISE participation.

-Attend Hitting Your Target, a training seminar tailored to RISE participation and useful for the rest of your life.
+RISE attendees can take advantage of training seminars tailored to RISE participation and useful for the rest of your life.

-Once submitted, your poster will be reviewed for editorial content and guideline compliance.
+Once submitted, your presentation will be reviewed for editorial content and guideline compliance.

 Use RISE to expand your network and create opportunities for the future.

 - Send personalized emails inviting people you want to know.

 - Complete the Presenter Invitation Form and RISE will send invitations on your behalf.

 Digital RISE presentations will be viewable in our virtual exhibit hall, and each presenter will have the chance to engage with their audience through text and video chats.